mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Trees & hedges overhanging footpath, 16th June :- [7714678](https://www.fixmystreet.com/report/7714678)
 - A frame left behind with various sand bags over the road, 16th June :- [7714595](https://www.fixmystreet.com/report/7714595)
 - Flytipped divan base Malthouse Lane, 16th June :- [7714593](https://www.fixmystreet.com/report/7714593)
-- Rattling metal work marked FH.
-In direct path of cars so clanks every time a car goes over it.
-Been an issue for months, 16th June :- [7714198](https://www.fixmystreet.com/report/7714198)
-- Fly posting on street furniture, 15th June :- [7713964](https://www.fixmystreet.com/report/7713964)
-- Traffic light at junction is damaged and facing the wrong way.
-There is a risk that drivers may think the traffic ligjt applies to them when it doesn't., 15th June :- [7713661](https://www.fixmystreet.com/report/7713661)
-- Abandoned car for weeks, 15th June :- [7713393](https://www.fixmystreet.com/report/7713393)
-- Pothole or surface erosion area where the top layer of asphalt has worn away, 15th June :- [7713217](https://www.fixmystreet.com/report/7713217)

 <!-- fix_marker ends -->